Tygron/tygron-dashboard/dashboards/hso/README.md

 - Sankey Diagram

 ### Water Balance Table
-The Water Balance Table shows the volume of water per time step for the area to which the HSO is linked.
-This represents the amount of water in cubic meters, or the water volume, present in the different water storage compartments of the model.
+The Water Balance Table shows the volume of water present in the different water storage compartments of the model per time step for the area to which the HSO is linked.

-These values represent the amount of water present at the end of a given time frame or time step.
+These values represent the amount of water present at the end of a given time step.

 ### Volume Plot
 The Volume Plot is a bar chart representation of the Water Balance Table.
 Using the slider, different time steps can be explored.